-The course emerged from my studies at the Royal Agricultural College when a childhood love of cows and three years studying homeopathy were combined into a dissertation looking at the role of homeopathy in the treatment of the farm animal.
-I found plenty of reasons why a farmer might or might not choose to use homeopathy.
-While some reasons may point them towards homeopathy, in reality the chances of actually being informed or supported or successful in its use are pretty small, support is more or less non existant and there were no courses available then to help them learn about the subject.
+The HAWL course emerged out of founder Chris Lees’ studies at the Royal Agricultural College (now RAU) when she combined a childhood love of cows and three years study of homeopathy into a dissertation on ‘The role of homeopathy in the treatment of the farm animal‘.
+Her research at this time revealed that, for farmers who chose to explore or use homeopathy, their success was limited as support was more or less non existent, and there were no courses available to help them learn about the subject.

 Andrew Brewer, Farmer, Cornwall

 “Cost and reward are big benefits to me.
 It is rewarding to know you can take early action and we have less losses, lower vet bills but then we run a simple system.
 We use homoeopathy in stressful situations and we see the animals recover faster.”

 In the UK only a vet or an owner may treat an animal with homeopathy.
 But, there are only about 250 homeopathically qualified vets and of those fewer than a dozen are in farm practice.
 A programme* funded by the United States Department of Agriculture reports ‘the conventionally trained health-care professional’ as not being trained, ie unable, to help farmers reduce dependence on chemical treatments, or advise the farmer on the promotion of health as opposed to treatment of disease.

 Meanwhile, in the UK, the Lowe report observed that while many companion/small animal veterinary practices offer alternative therapies, farm practices offer no alternative expertise at all.

 All this leaves the farmer struggling, encouraged to use a system he does not understand, yet discouraged and unsupported by conventional vets and helped only by a few books and on-line articles.